AlaskaAirlines/auro-input/README.md

 For a full description of the [test API](https://github.com/garris/BackstopJS#using-backstopjs).

 Visual regression tests require running a local server.
-Tests will reference `http://localhost:8000`.
+Tests will expect `http://localhost:8000`.
 If a server is not running, please run `$ npm run dev` to start a local server.

 The command `$ npm run vrt:test` is part of this element's pre-commit feature.
 If an issue is discovered it will fall into one of two categories, **resolve** or **approve**.